thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 - Lastly, teams have usually always worked this way.
 They cannot imagine another way of working.

-All of the above, often creates a negative feedback loop.
+All of the above often creates a negative feedback loop.
 Because teams are bad at keeping IT systems always working on mainline, because teams are not good at applying changes without blocking team members, and because teams are used to work this way, they continue this mode of operation.
 As a result, teams are stuck in a local optimum instead of adopting a continuous improvement mindset.

-To be honest, breaking with this way of working requires quite some expertise and experience.
+In all sincerity, breaking with this way of working requires quite some expertise and experience.
 Changing this is not an overnight task.
 It requires a tremendous change in approach and mindset.
-And it requires the adoption a reasonable amount of organisational and technological changes.
-But, the problem is however, organisations can only take a certain amount of changes at the same time.
+And it demands the adoption of a reasonable amount of organisational and technological changes.
+But, the problem is, however, organisations can only take a certain amount of changes at the same time.
 How can they pace that many changes?
 How can they organise and sequence this?
-Many organisations are overwhelmed and see the amount of changes as insurmountable.
+Many organisations are overwhelmed and see the number of changes as insurmountable.
 Although it is enormously liberating once organisations have learned the required practices.

 ## It allows us to control which features get into production

-Or more precisely, we can prevent that unfinished features get into production.
-Because unfinished functionality sits on the feature branch.
-As long as the branch has not been merged back into mainline, the feature cannot be deployed into production.
+Or, more precisely, we can prevent that unfinished features get into production.
+Because incomplete functionality sits on the feature branch.
+The feature cannot be deployed into production as long as the branch has not been merged back into mainline.

 > Feature Branching is a poor man's modular architecture, instead of building
 > systems with the ability to easy swap in and out features at